-ASA's portfolio under management was approximately \$11.9 billion and \$14.9 billion for the years ended December 31, 2022 and 2021, respectively.
-ASA's defaulted loan portfolio under management was approximately \$1.6 billion for the years ended December 31, 2022 and 2021.
-ASA paid claims for defaulted loans previously guaranteed of approximately \$274.3 million and \$230.3 million for the years ended December 31, 2022 and 2021, respectively.
+ASA's portfolio under management was approximately \$10.3 billion and \$11.9 billion for the years ended December 31, 2023 and 2022, respectively.
+ASA's defaulted loan portfolio under management was approximately \$1.0 billion and \$1.6 billion for the years ended December 31, 2023 and 2022, respectively.
+ASA paid claims for defaulted loans previously guaranteed of approximately \$290.3 million and \$274.3 million for the years ended December 31, 2023 and 2022, respectively.
 Recent experience shows that the collection activity that ASA undertakes tends to peak in the second and third years after the year a claim is paid, and accordingly, ASA's ability to earn fees on collections follows those patterns.

 ASA maintains an outsourced agreement with another FFELP guaranty agency to carry out a significant portion of its activities.
 Such outsourcing provides for compensation of a significant portion of the revenues with these amounts being indicated as service fees due to third party servicer in the Consolidated Statements of Activities.
-The agreement expires on December 31, 2023.
+The agreement expires on December 31, 2024.
 ASA remains directly responsible for compliance with the attributes of the program and continues to be a guaranty agency notwithstanding these arrangements.